b9Joker108/b9.OneX/README.md

 * `cd onex`
 * `bash onex`

-**If you want to install onex , type the following:** # This is yet to be updated for new project and repository
+**If you want to install onex , type the following:**
+NB: This is yet to be updated for new project and repository

 * `chmod +x install && ./install`

-# The following instructions are yet to be updated for this new project and repository
+NB: This is yet to be updated for new project and repository

 **Before installing, make sure that the base folder is just called `onex`, and not `onex-stable`, or `onex-old`, etc...
 This is for the `install` script, which is instructed to move the `onex` to a specific directory**